blessb15/BandTracker/README.md

 # BandTracker

-Page where you create bands, venues and bands can play at many venues and venues can have many bands.
+Page where you create bands, add venues.
+Users can book bands to play at many venues.

 ## Setup Instructions